PrefectHQ/prefect/docs/index.md

 </div>

 !!! note "It's recommended to save the configuration for the deployment."
     Saving the configuration for your deployment will result in a `prefect.yaml` file populated with your first deployment.
-You can use this yaml file to edit and [define multiple deployments](/concepts/deployments-ux/) for this repo.
+You can use this YAML file to edit and [define multiple deployments](/concepts/deployments-ux/) for this repo.

-### Step 5: Start a worker and run deployed flow
+### Step 5: Start a worker and run the deployed flow

 Start a worker to manage local flow execution.
 Each worker polls its assigned [work pool](/tutorial/deployments/#why-work-pools-and-workers).